-If your credit union or financial institution offers Zelle in their services or apps, then you can access Zelle through their online banking.
-You can also check if it is available in their mobile app.
+If your credit union or financial institution offers Zelle in their services or apps, you can access Zelle through their online banking.

 Not only can you use Zelle by logging into online banking, but they also have it on their mobile app.

 Cash App, Venmo, And Zelle All Are Safe

-Security issues are possibly the top concern of people who are using or planning to use these apps.
+Security issues are possibly the top concern of people using or planning to use these apps.